 Taxis are available on the street, from virtually anywhere they can be found.
 Showing the driver your destination written down in Japanese is a big help, and most drivers know of the major hotels.
 When in doubt, pick a famous landmark close to your destination.
 Certified "Foreign Friendly Taxis" with drivers who understand some English wait at dedicated stands outside the Karasuma and Hachijyo exits of Kyoto Station.
 You can hail a taxi from your smartphone with the JapanTaxi mobile application, which is available in English.

 Kyoto is the most popular, must-see location in Japan.
 As the former imperial capital of Japan, it embodies more than 1,200 years of Japanese history and tradition.
 For general information about Kyoto, please visit the websites below.

 Kyoto City Official Travel Guide

-The Government of Japan has prohibited smoking outside of designated areas on all streets of the city.
+Smoking is prohibited outside of designated areas in the city.
 Please smoke only in designated smoking areas.

 The country code for Japan is +81.

 University Hospital, Kyoto Prefectural University of Medicine: 075-251-5255